Awaiz-Malik/Awaiz-Malik/README.md

 - I'm learning how to build Communication Skill

-- I'm learning Techniques of Search Engine Optimization
+- I'm learning Techniques of Machine Learning and Neural Networks

 <br>

 <!--